The university of tulsa Online Blog

 Non-Bedside Nursing Jobs You Can Get With a BSN

-Although most people think of traditional clinicians when they think of nurses, several critical nursing roles involve minimal to no direct patient care.
-BSN graduates who prefer to focus on other areas of health care beyond the clinical aspect should explore the jobs below.
+Although most people think of traditional clinicians when they think of nurses, several nursing roles involve minimal to no direct patient care.
+Below are some potential roles for BSN graduates that don’t focus on bedside care.

 1. Nurse Case Manager